-(Ref.: 40 CFR Part 63.6580, 63.6585(a) and (b), 63.6590(a)(1)(i) and (3)(i) and (ii), and 63.6675, Subpart ZZZZ)
+(Ref.: 40 CFR 63.6580, 63.6585(a) and (b), 63.6590(a)(1)(i), and 63.6590(b)(3)(i), Subpart ZZZZ)

-3.B.5 For Emission Point AA-052, the permittee must install a non-resettable hour meter if one is not already installed.
+3.B.3 For Emission Point AA-001, the permittee must install and operate a non-resettable hour meter.

 (Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 2.2.B.(10)., as established in the Title V Operating Permit issued XX, XX)
+2, R. 2.2.B.(10)., as established in the Title V Operating Permit issued on June 13, 2019.)

-- 3.B.6 For Emission Point AA-052, the permittee shall operate the emergency engine according to the requirements below: - (a) There is no time limit on the use of the engine in emergency situations. - (b) The engine may be operated for maintenance checks and readiness testing for a maximum of a 100 hours per calendar year, provided that the tests are recommended by federal, state or local government, the manufacturer, the vendor, the regional transmission organization or equivalent balancing authority and transmission operator, or the insurance company associated with the engine.
-The permittee may petition DEQ for approval of additional hours to be used for maintenance checks and readiness testing, but a petition is not required if the permittee maintains records indicating that federal, state, or local standards require maintenance and testing of emergency ICE beyond 100 hours per calendar year. - (c) The emergency engine may be operated for up to 50 hours per calendar year in nonemergency situations.
+- 3.B.4 For Emission Point AA-001, the permittee must operate the emergency stationary engine according to the requirements cited below.
+In order for the engine to be considered an emergency stationary engine, any operation other than emergency operation, maintenance and testing, and operation in non-emergency situations for 50 hours per year, as described below, is prohibited.
+If the engine is not operated according to these requirements, the engine will not be considered emergency engines under 40 CFR Part 63, subpart ZZZZ and must meet all requirements for non-emergency engines. - (a) There is no time limit on the use of the emergency stationary engine in emergency situations. - (b) The engine may be operated for maintenance checks and readiness testing, provided that the tests are recommended by federal, state or local government, the manufacturer, the vendor, the regional transmission organization or equivalent balancing authority and transmission operator, or the insurance company associated with the engine.
+The permittee may petition the MDEQ for approval of additional hours to be used for maintenance checks and readiness testing, but a petition is not required if the permittee maintains records indicating that federal, state, or local standards require maintenance and testing of each engine beyond 100 hours per calendar year. - (c) The engine may be operated for up to 50 hours per calendar year in nonemergency situations.
 The 50 hours of operation in non-emergency situations are counted as part of the 100 hours per calendar year for maintenance and testing.